Boo'd Up: Nicki Minaj and Quavo remix

 A remix of "Boo'd Up" with rappers Nicki Minaj and Quavo was released 4 July 2018.

 The remix version of the song features newly added verses and lyrics by both Quavo and Minaj and marks the second collaboration between the two.
 Its music was also slightly modified with several parts being reorganized and changed.

 Composition

 The music of "Boo'd Up" is mostly kept the same as the original, with the sound being slightly altered and several parts reorganized.
-The remix also contains a reference to Minaj's 2011 smash hit, "Super Bass".
+The remix also contains a reference to Minaj's 2011 song "Super Bass".
 Migos member Quavo drops an ad-libbed verse of his own.
 The remix comes to a close with a faux recorded phone conversation between Quavo and Minaj.
 She asks him to be picked up from somewhere but he's actually already outside.